anicholakos/complete_fxos_tutorial/source/episode04.rst

   You need to give your email address.
 The App does not need any Flash, hence selected "No" over there.
 * The next piece of information is important.
 You need to provide 1 or more screenshots of your application.
-There should be atleast 320px x 480px as specified.
+They should be at least 320px by 480px as specified.
 I suggest that you put in atleast 2-3 important screenshots for your application.
 Users do look at the screenshots in the Marketplace and it could influence them significantly to download your application.
 Adding a